gtwiggs/twiggsynth/README.md

-# Twiggsynth
+# Twigg*synth*

 ## Author

-Gtwiggs
+@Gtwiggs

 ## Description

-A digital synthesis musical instrument.

-_Twigg**synth**_ is a learning platform for _so many things_.
-Some loose goals:

-- Organizing code to make the addition/removal and declaration of hardware components easy.
-- Software-based routing between instrument components based on panel input.
-- Self-playing, maybe with seed note(s).
-- Paraphonic.
+A learning platform for music synthesis using a Daisy Seed.

 ## State Of Play

-**_3/14/2025_**
+**_3/19/2025_**

-- Monophonic synthesizer.
+- 2 Oscillator Monophonic synthesizer.
   - Suboscillator tied to main oscillator.
-  - New notes replace prior notes.
+  - Oscillator and suboscillator waveform: sawtooth.
+  - Latest note priority.
   - If a note is held, it will resume playing after later notes are released.
-  - Portamento for held notes.
+  - Portamento across entire range.
 Resets when no notes are active.
-Fixed at 0.05s.
+Fixed glide time of 0.05s.
 - Mono output.
+- LFO Mod source; waveform: triangle
+- Ladder Filter.
+  - Low Pass 2 pole filter.
+- Fixed ADSR envelope.
-- Note input via UART MIDI.
+- Note on/off input via UART MIDI.
   - Listens on all channels.
 - Hardware controls:
   - Volume
-  - LFO frequency: LFO modulates the Moog Ladder filter cutoff.
+  - LFO frequency: modulates the filter cutoff.
   - Sub-oscillator detune: 0 to -2 octaves.
-Waveform: Sawtooth
-  - Moog Ladder flter resonance.
+  - Flter resonance.